relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Metrics-Collection.md

 | Failed method | Contains info about a method where an exception was thrown. | Relativity.Testing.Framework.Api.HttpService.CheckResponseStatus |
 | Call stack | The call stack of an error. **Might potentially contain sensitive information (information about the code being run)**. | System.Net.Http.HttpRequestException: at Relativity.Testing.Framework.Api.HttpService.CheckResponseStatus (Relativity.Testing.Framework.Api, ... |

-**Metrics Not Trackked during UsageOnly Mode:** Message and Call Stack
+**Metrics Not Tracked during UsageOnly Mode:** Message and Call Stack

 ## Opting out of Metrics Collection